 someone at the NIH.
 This study indicated the aloe vera also may improve

-lipid and glucose levels in the blood among other things and there is no
+lipid and glucose levels in the blood among other things.
+My recent blood

 work done by my physician seems to confirm this since all results from my